aicers/giganto/README.md

 If there is no `addr_to_peers` option in the configuration file, it runs in standalone mode, and if there is, it runs in cluster mode for P2P.

+If there is no `log_dir` option in the configuration file, logs will be written to stdout instead of to a specific path's log file.

 ## Test